To Attract Top Talent, Cities Must Welcome Diversity

 “Companies are not going to go where employees are not happy,” Sternlecht says.

 The economic impacts of perceived anti-LGBT policies on a large scale is well documented.
-Charlotte, for example, lost the NBA All-Star Game following House Bill 2’s passage, major corporate citizens like Bank of America have criticized its passage, companies such as PayPal have put off expansion plans and major conventions have opted out of North Carolina.
+Charlotte, NC, for example, lost the NBA All-Star Game following House Bill 2’s passage, major corporate citizens like Bank of America have criticized its passage, companies such as PayPal have put off expansion plans and major conventions have opted out of North Carolina.

 On a smaller but no less significant scale, communities that are perceived as not welcoming could face more difficulty keeping their homegrown talent, who might opt to relocate to places that have inclusive policies in place, and be much less competitive in attracting entrepreneurial companies.